This site is a work in progress. Please take a look around and let us know what you think!

 100 Main St W, Hamilton, ON L8P 1H6, Canada

 Provides comprehensive and accessible maternity care using a collaborative, multidisciplinary approach.
-Women attend the clinic for prenatal visits and attend St Joseph’s Hospital for delivery by Maternity Centre doctors on call.
-Also offers support and care in the first six weeks after your baby is born.
-Services include:
+The clinic is attended for prenatal visits and Maternity Centre doctors are on call for delivery at St. Joseph’s Hospital.
+Also offers support and care in the first six weeks after the baby is born.

 • Social Worker support